Finances, cost, spend… It’s the second most important topic when it comes to the public cloud, right after security.

 I firmly believe that Financial Operations (FinOps), together with Security Operations (SecOps), will be one of the leading topics in the public cloud for years to come.

-In my next article, I will wrap up our 4xOps series and show you how you can practically put it to use in your projects on Microsoft cloud.
-And while you wait for the next installment, check out our LinkedIn page where we’ll be regularly broadcasting live AMA sessions.
-Follow us to make sure you never miss an update!
+Next time, I will wrap up our 4xOps series and show you how you can practically put it to use in your projects on Microsoft cloud.